Beer Léon Fould

 Beer Léon Fould (5 March 1767 – 14 May 1855) was a French-Jewish banker, and the founder of the Fould banking dynasty.

 Born in Boulay-Moselle as the son of Jacob Bernard Fould, a small-time wine dealer, he began working for Herz Cerfbeer of Medelsheim, being sent to Paris in 1784.
-He started his own banking business in the 1790s, and became particular influential during the Second French Empire.
-His son Achille Fould would later serve as French Finance minister under Napoleon III.
+He started his own banking business in the 1790s, which became particular influential during the Second French Empire.

+His eldest son Benoît Fould succeeded him as leader of the family banking business.
+His third son Achille Fould was four times French Finance minister and a major political figure under Napoleon III.